Sexual abuse in German judo: 'I thought I must have deserved it' | DW | 06.12.2021

 Another attack happened in a large training room.

-The three girls never spoke about the abuse amongst themselves, but at some point they started to silently tie each other's judo trousers as tight as possible before training.
+The three girls never spoke about the abuse among themselves, but at some point they started to silently tie each other's judo trousers as tight as possible before training.

 It took half a year until Dinkel broke her silence when she told her mother in the car on the way home from training.
 Her parents told the club.
 The coach, who remains a teacher, was banned from the club before the case was settled out of court, according to German media.
 Only after he had gone did Dinkel return to training, but a feeling of blame and shame remained, a feeling that many who have suffered sexual abuse contend with.